Wall & Ceiling Plastering

 Plaster is used when combined with a skim coat to make internal walls smooth.
 This gives the walls a beautiful decorative appearance, making them ready for application of paint or wallpaper.
 Older properties often use plaster to provide a high degree of fire resistance.
 Plaster mixture bases will typically be cement, cement/lime or acrylic.
-The type of plaster we will use very much depends on the type of property and the internal location where you wish to use it in your property.
-Acrylic and Cement based plasters are very hard wearing and most appropriate in high traffic areas, hallways for example.
+The type of plaster we will use very much depends on the type of property and the internal location within your property.
+Acrylic and cement based plasters are very hard wearing and most appropriate in high traffic areas, hallways for example.
 Another beautiful quality of acrylic plaster is its resistance to water, making an excellent and durable choice for external walls too.
 Lime plaster is made from hydrated lime, it can be used both on exterior or interior walls; the huge benefit of lime plaster is its resistance to mould, so highly recommended on damp or north-facing walls.
 No matter which type of plaster is used, the desired finish can be rough or smooth.
 It is cheaper to apply a rough finish though it will often be less attractive.
 We would discuss your requirements with you prior to commencing any work.

 Dry lining is generally plasterboard or a similar material, it is most often used as a substitute for plaster.
 Masonry, blocks and brickwork are often not an acceptable cosmetic finish.
 Most often a cutomer wants walls that are 100% true, not least of all for aesthetic reasons.
 Dry lining doesn't require anywhere near the amount of labour that traditional plastering needs and requires less technical expertise to apply than plaster.
 Plasterboards are produced by many manufacturers and available in a variety of common lengths, widths and thicknesses.
 It is extremely important to choose the right type of plasterboard for the location.
 When we dry line a bathroom for example, we will always use a moisture resistant plasterboard.
 Moisture resistant plasterboard, 'Green Board' or 'Aquaboard' as it is sometimes called has a wax coating that resists water ingress under general household circumstances.
 It won't however stand up to being drenched in water.

 The terms 'skimming' and 'plastering' are often used interchangeably and incorrectly, though there are strong similarities.
-Plaster finishes are usually thicker, having a rougher texture and appearance while skim is without exception thinner and smoother.
+Plaster finishes are usually thicker, having a rougher texture and appearance, while skim is without exception thinner and smoother.
 Skimming is a thin coat of plaster applied to a surface that already has a very reasonable finish.
 Skimming is perhaps rather like polishing, it makes the difference between a good finish and an amazing finish.
 The thickness of a skim coating layer will vary from job to job but it will usually be very thin.
 Skimming requires extreme atttention to detail as it will be the surface seen by the customer.
 Plaster skimming over the top of plasterboards is a popular method of providing a smooth, seamless surface ready to receive decorative treatment.
 Skim plastering gives many of the advantages of a traditional solid plaster finish combined with quick turnaround on site.
 Surface preparation simply involves joint reinforcement between the plasterboards and, if tapered edge board is used, flushing-out the tapers.
 The skim finish applied to a wall or ceiling surface would usually be 2mm to 3mm thickness on average.

 Coving, Cornices, Niches & Corbels

-These can all be considered decorative trim, not usually providing any function other than looking quite stunning when used with empathy in the right setting, by helping to crown a room with a more elegant feel you will also greatly be improving both the style and value of the property.
+These can all be considered decorative trim, not usually providing any function other than looking quite stunning when used with empathy in the right setting.
+By helping to crown a room with a more elegant feel you will also greatly be improving both the style and value of the property.

 All of our trimings are available in traditional and contemporary styles.
 Coving, Cornices, Niches & Corbels are referred to as pre-fabricated mouldings and are supplied to us by the manufacturer ready to install.
 The mouldings will be cast plaster or fibreglass and are beautifully surface finished ready to paint.

-Artex is now a generic term often used to describe textured ceilings and less so walls, though the name Artex originally comes from (Artex Limited) the manufacturer of the compound used to create the textures.
+Artex is now a generic term often used to describe textured ceilings and less so walls, though the name Artex originally comes from the manufacturer of the compound (Artex Limited) used to create the textures.
 Artex is still widely used today, though it was originally promoted and sold as a simple 'cheat' that would enable builders and diy enthusiasts to make a poor ceiling look good without very much skill.